milwad-dev/laravel-validate/docs/1.x/valid-odd-number.md

 ## ValidOddNumber

-If you want to validate odd numbers, you can use `ValidOddNumber` rule:
+If you want to validate the odd numbers, you can use the `ValidOddNumber` rule:

 ```php
 use Milwad\LaravelValidate\Rules\ValidOddNumber;